sasanquaa/maple-bot/README.md

 - Auto-mobbing mode for hitting random mobs
 - Auto-buff for common farming-related buffs
 - Auto-HP potion
-- Solve rune (except spinning rune)
+- Solve rune (from v0.8 spinning rune can now be solved)
 - Platforms pathing for auto-mobbing and rune solving
 - Usable UI
 - Work by taking an image and send key inputs